yujungcheng/website-monitor/README.md

 ## Note
 - make sure one partition for a topic.

-## To fix
-- daemon mode does not work

 ## To do
 - add feature to create and write check result into specific table name.
 - configuration verifying